top of page

 In order to make it safe for both of us, we discuss a few ground rules in the first session, where you get the chance to ask any questions you want to know.
 You can also clarify your doubts during the initial consultation.

 I use a very safe Telehealth application that is very secure.
 I send you the link and all you need to do is to click on it, no downloads or time consuming operations.

 Online counselling allows you to make better use of your time and to enjoy the freedom that comes from choosing your own "safe spot" from where to have the session.
-It also allows you to stay put to process your thoughts and emotions in your quiet place, instead of having the leave the therapy room and go out into the street when you are still processing what went on in the session.
+It also allows you to stay put to process your thoughts and emotions in your quiet place, instead of having the leave the therapy room and go out on the street when you are still processing what went on in the session.

-How can counselling help me?
+How can counselling help you?

 Counselling can help you to:

 Gain clarity about what you want in this particular area of your life.

 Know exactly what it is that has been holding you back.

 Learn to question your thoughts and behaviours in a way that opens you up to new insights.